adamb314/ThreadHandler/README.md

 ```c++
 SET_THREAD_HANDLER_TICK(tickTime);
 ```
-tickTime is in us (1000 gives 1ms).
+where tickTime is in us (1000 gives 1ms).
 This tick time will be the lowest time resolution for thread periods and offsets.
 Setting the value to zero leaves the Interrupt timers defautl tick, this is usefull since this setting will not be in conflict with other libraries and analogWrites.

 To setup the ThreadHandler the following macro has to be used someware in the code.
 ```c++
 THREAD_HANDLER(InterruptTimer::getInstance());
 ```
 This macro configures which timer should be used for generating the interrupts driving the ThreadHandler.
 The user can implement there own InterruptTimer by inheriting from the ThreadHandler::InterruptTimerInterface.
 This is usefull for adding support for new boards that this library does not support.

 Extra optimization for ARM based boards
 ----------------------------------------